Fraunhofer-IMS/airisc_core_complex/doc/AIRI5C_UserGuide_en.rst

 |

 After that a Debug Configuration should be created.
 This is done by right clicking on the project name - ``Debug As`` - ``Debug Configuration``.
 There you select GDB OpenOCD Debugging and create a new config by clicking the small icons in the upper left corner.
-In the new dialog you have to make the changes according to Fig. 17.
+In the new dialog you have to make the changes according to Fig. 17 for a USB Adapter.
+In case you use the Olimex JTAG Adapter, you have to change the Debug configuration according to Figure 18.

 |